elugens/hello-javascript/docs/general-javascript-questions/error-handling/javascript-error-handling.md

   <summary><strong>View Answer:</strong></summary>
   <div>
   <div><strong>Interview Response:</strong> The most significant part of the interaction with the JavaScript engine is that the try..catch only works for runtime errors.
 The code must be runnable for `try..catch` to work.
 In other words, it should be valid JavaScript.</div><br />
   <div><strong>Technical Response:</strong> The most striking aspect of the interface with the JavaScript engine is that the try..catch statement only works for runtime failures.
 The code must be runnable for 'try..catch' to work.
 In other words, it should be legitimate JavaScript.
 It does not work if the code in the "try..catch" block incorrectly gets written.
 The JavaScript engine examines the code before running it.
 The errors that occur during the reading phase are called "parse-time" errors, and they are unrecoverable (from inside that code).
 This behavior is due to the engine's inability to comprehend the code.
 As a result, try...catch can only handle failures in "valid" code.
-Such mistakes get referred to as "runtime errors" or "exceptions" in some instances.
+Such mistakes commonly get referred to as "runtime errors" or "exceptions" in some instances.
   </div><br />
   <div><strong className="codeExample">Code Example:</strong><br /><br />